spgridd/ResearchAgent/README.md

 -----

-# Advanced Autonomous Research Agent
+# Multi-Tool Autonomous Research Agent

-This project showcases an advanced autonomous research agent built with the Google Agent Development Kit (ADK) and deployed on Vertex AI.
+This project showcases an autonomous research agent built with the Google Agent Development Kit (ADK) and deployed on Vertex AI.
 The agent is designed to autonomously plan, execute, critique, and refine its own research process to answer complex user queries.
 It features a multi-agent architecture that mimics a human research workflow, exposed through an interactive Streamlit web application.

 -----